 www.marriott.com

 It’s safe to say you won’t find another Marriott hotel like this one.
 To put it another way, Marqués de Riscal is widely considered as Marriott International’s crown jewel.
 A colorful mesh of titanium and steel, this stunning luxury hotel features 61 guestrooms and suites.
-The sprawling property is additionally home to one of world’s best wineries.
+The sprawling property is additionally home to one of the world’s best wineries.
 What’s more, Guggenheim Bilbao is approximately 78 miles away.

 MARTa Herford